FreeClimbAPI/Node-List-Members-Tutorial/README.md

-# Node - List Queue Memebers Tutorial
+# Node - List Queue Members Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-queue-members#section-nodejs).
 Specifically, the project will: